Kiskiminetas Township, Pennsylvania

 Kiskiminetas Township is a township in Armstrong County, Pennsylvania, United States.
 The population was 4,604 at the 2020 census, a decrease from the figure of 4,800 tabulated in 2010, making it the most populous township or borough in the county.

 Kiskiminetas is derived from a Native American language meaning "make daylight".

 Geography

 The township is located at the southern tip of Armstrong County, bounded to the southwest by the Kiskiminetas River, a tributary of the Allegheny River.
 It is bordered by the boroughs of Apollo and North Apollo to the west and the village of Spring Church to the east.

 The Roaring Run hiking trail lies within the boundaries of the township, adjacent to the Kiskiminetas River and what was once the Main Line Canal.

 According to the United States Census Bureau, the township has a total area of 106.3 km2, of which 105.3 km2 is land and 0.9 km2, or 0.89%, is water.
+It contains the census-designated place of Orchard Hills.